TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 - Local law enforcement
 - Product Vendor and Technical Support

+# Identification

+## OODA Loop
+Incident Response Team members are encouraged to utilize the OODA Loop to maintain calm control under sometimes high-stress situations when responding to incidents:

+1. Observe
+2. Orient
+3. Decide
+4. Act

+Following a simple model presents allows the opportunity to calmly assess, carefully process available choices, and act on the most appropriate one for the situation at hand.

+## Investigation

+### Activation of IR Plan
+The following individuals and/or Teams shall be notified of IR Plan Activation
+- [list]

+All email correspondence related to incidents shall include a carbon-copy (CC) to the Incident Response Team email inbox.
+Emails containing sensitive information must have all recipients verified for authorized access and must be encrypted.
+Using an external, encrypting file sharing service is acceptable.

+All communication, files, and information related to an incident shall be disseminated only on a need-to-know basis.
+Incident details shall not be discussed outside of the Incident Response Team, management, and those with a clear need-to-know without previous consent from management.

+Incident Responders may need to speak to a software vendor about suspicious activity.
+This contact could include questions regarding the significance of certain log entries or known false positives for certain intrusion detection signatures, where minimal information regarding the incident may need to be revealed.
+Software vendors may also provide information on known threats (e.g. new attacks) to help organizations understand the current threat environment.
+Sanitization shall be performed on data prior to being sent to software vendors when possible and reasonable.
+Scripts may be used to significantly reduce what appears to be a large amount of manual effort.

+### Incident-Related Correspondence
+All external correspondence shall be sent with courtesy copies (CC) to the ticketing system inbox that allows for automated association to the ticket in the subject line.
+All correspondence with Emergency priority shall be sent with CC to sender's manager and the recipients manager, when possible.

+Recipients are expected to acknowledge the receipt of notification emails following the same timeline above.
+If an acknowledgement is not received, the Incident Responder shall begin the notification process again seeking acknowledgement through another means of communication, like email or phone.
+Further lack of response shall result in escalating the ticket to a higher authority.
+The notification process shall be repeated until acknowledgement is received or if the ticket runs its course to complete recovery.

+### Escalation
+Incident Responders requiring assistance shall escalate the ticket to the next higher position of seniority.
+The next level of escalation beyond the Incident Response Team is the manager and remaining chain of command, who may then request external, third-party assistance if needed.

 ### Safeguarding Information
 Incident Responders shall practice due diligence in safeguarding information related to incidents both while stored at rest and in transit.
 Every effort shall be made to reasonably secure data known to contain sensitive information with modern encryption techniques applied, both in transit (e.g. email encryption and secure web servers) and at rest (e.g. encrypted zip containers and physical media).

-### Sanitization of Data

 After receiving authorization for data release to third parties, a sanitization check shall be performed to ensure the data is appropriate for the audience.
 Possible concerns include the releasing of protected intellectual property or other data protected by laws and governance.
 This data can be stripped with custom scripts or tools design for such sanitization.
 Only after sensitive data is removed or obfuscated shall the data be shared.

-### Escalation

-Incident Responders requiring assistance shall escalate the ticket to the next higher position of seniority.
-The next level of escalation beyond the Incident Response Team is the manager and remaining chain of command, who may then request external, third-party assistance if needed.

-### Incident-Related Correspondence

-All external correspondence shall be sent with courtesy copies (CC) to the ticketing system inbox that allows for automated association to the ticket in the subject line.
-All correspondence with Emergency priority shall be sent with CC to sender's manager and the recipients manager, when possible.

-Recipients are expected to acknowledge the receipt of notification emails following the same timeline above.
-If an acknowledgement is not received, the Incident Responder shall begin the notification process again seeking acknowledgement through another means of communication, like email or phone.
-Further lack of response shall result in escalating the ticket to a higher authority.
-The notification process shall be repeated until acknowledgement is received or if the ticket runs its course to complete recovery.

 ### External Correspondence
 Any incident that may potentially affect another organization shall be reported to that organization as soon as possible along with a summary sufficiently detailed to allow them to begin an investigation.

 Tickets being escalated or that are expected to be escalated to Law Enforcement or to parties outside the organization shall also include notification of management beforehand and during email, phone, or other correspondence.